Spinodal Instability at the Onset of Collective Expansion in Nuclear Collisions

-The region of EOS that can be explored in the collisions is regulated by the beam energy and, to some degree, by the impact parameter \cite{danielewicz_effects_1995}.
-As central density and entropy grow with energy, so do the transverse components of the pressure tensor.
-From the incident energies of 50--100$\, \text{MeV/u}$ on \cite{magestro_disappearance_2000,andronic_excitation_2005,borderie_radial_1996}, these pressure components exert enough push on particles departing the system to leave clear specific traces of transverse collective motion in transverse emission spectra.
-The types of collective motion that have been identified include~\cite{reisdorf_collective_1997} radial (uniform in azimuth around the beam), sideward (dipole anisotropy in the azimuthal angle relative to the reaction plane around the beam) and elliptic (quadrupole in the azimuthal angle).
-To limit literature searches, a minimally expanded background for the flow, physics and strategies in heavy-ion (HI) collisions is provided for the reader in the Supplemental Materials.
+Experimentally, collective motion is quantified relative to the reaction plane for the system and anisotropies in that motion are exploited to tell the reaction plane direction.
+The component of the collective motion which is isotropic in the azimuthal angle $\phi$, relative to the reaction plane, is termed radial flow.
+The anisotropies in $\phi$ are quantified in terms of Fourier coefficients for particles, such as $\langle \cos{\phi} \rangle$, or powers of momentum components, such as $\langle p^x \rangle = \langle p^\perp \cos{\phi} \rangle$.
+The evolution of deflection with incident energy, or the sideward flow, can be, for example, investigated using the derivative of the first coefficient $\text{d}\langle \cos{\phi} \rangle / \text{d} y_R |_{y_R=0}$, where $y_R = y/y_\text{Beam}$ is the center of mass rapidity normalized to the beam.
+The midrapidity focusing around the reaction plane, or the elliptic flow, can be quantified by the second coefficient $\langle \cos{2 \phi} \rangle_{y_R=0}$.
+Fig.~\ref{fig:Slopes} shows, in particular, the evolution of the sideward flow for the Au + Au system, exhibiting the change in sign of the deflection as pressure builds up in the energy region of interest in this paper.
+Notably, in the experiment~\cite{LUKASIK2005223,PhysRevC.64.041604} only magnitude of the sideward flow is determined, and the change in sign is inferred from the vanishing of the flow \cite{magestro_disappearance_2000}.
+More information on systematics of collective flow in the heavy Au + Au system can be found in~\cite{LUKASIK2005223,PhysRevC.64.041604,borderie_radial_1996}.